ktos/Mokosh/README.md

 ## Usage

-Code is prepared for the Arduino platform, currently building on version 1.8.
+Code is prepared for the Arduino platform, building is tested on arduino-cli, currently 0.10.
 Prepared only for ESP8266, tested on NodeMCU and WeMos D1 R2.

 You have to just include the main file somewhere in the beginning of your Arduino sketch: